 Atlassian hosts all of the developer documentation on http://developer.atlassian.com.
 We’ve got two main articles on JQL addons.
 I’d recommend starting with the tutorial that outlines how to add a recent projects function to JIRA.
 More complete documentation can be found in the JQL section of our plugin module documentation.

-- Session 3: Using JQL results throughout JIRA
+- Part 3: Using JQL results throughout JIRA